adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 * We normally orientate ourselves by feature, not by technology when tackling a piece of work.
 This makes this approach a compelling one.
 * Global CSS needs a folder of its own because global styles by their very nature don't belong to a module.
-* This approach has more chance of suffering from the *31 CSS file limit problem*, which I'll explain next.
+* This approach is more likely to suffer from the *31 CSS file limit problem*, which is explained next.

 ## The 31 CSS file limit problem